| Online Web / Mobile Demos:

 With the Toolkit's vector graphics and resource mechanism, every attribute of an object is accessible as a resource.
 If the value of a resource changes, the Toolkit will update the drawing accordingly.
 The Toolkit's automated damage repair redraws all objects intersecting the update area, as well as objects that have attributes constrained to the changed attribute.
 The automated damage repair uses double buffering to eliminate flickering.

-directly, a color list transformation may be attached to the object
+color value directly, a color list transformation may be attached

 attribute.
 Fractional values of the Visibility may be used for